 3526 Washington, Suite 300, davenanderson.com

-Daven Anderson, a former teacher at the College of Fine Art at the University of Missouri St. Louis, offers oil and watercolor classes six times a week.
+Daven Anderson, a former teacher at the College of Fine Art at the University of Missouri St. Louis, offers oil and watercolor classes four times a week.
 Beginners interested in watercolors are welcomed at Anderson’s studio anytime and do not have to bring materials for the first two weeks.
 Each student will have their own work table, water container, hair dryer, and more.
-Classes are generally held from 10 or 11 a.m. to 1 to 2 p.m.
-Watercolor classes cost $200, equivalent to around 20 hours of instruction
+Classes are generally held from 11 a.m. to 1 p.m., time may vary for specific students.
+Watercolor classes cost $300, equivalent to around 20 hours of instruction.

 Watercolor Classes